-Punch Line began to fail as a series at the end of episode 5.
 After that, Punch Line gets a bad case of what I'd like to refer to as Kill La Kill Syndrome.
-What I'm referring to is when an anime introduces itself as being a nonsensical or parody series, but then expects you to take it seriously due to the implementation of a legitimate plot line.
+What I'm referring to is when an anime introduces itself as being nonsensical or a parody series, but then expects you to take it seriously due to the implementation of a legitimate plot line.
 At least with Kill La Kill it occurred gradually whereas Punch Line decided to slam on its metaphorical comedic breaks and pull an unexpected and uncalled for 180 in tone, shifting its gears into full sci-fi thriller mode.

-Not only was this tonal shift jarring, but it decisively didn't work and for a few reasons.
+Not only was this tonal shift jarring, but it didn't work and for a few reasons:

 And to think that we, as viewers, are somehow supposed to take this seriously.

 To put the maraschino cherry atop this turd sundae - because this rant has progressed far enough as it is - the series makes an attempt at explaining and unraveling this jumbled mess.
-The ghost cat serves as the connection point between the cast and the audience; he explains all of this bullshit.
-Through his unexplained, infinite knowledge, the series tries to link all of these seemingly unrelated plot points together into one overarching picture.
+Through the ghost cat's unexplained, infinite wisdom, the series tries to link all of these seemingly unrelated plot points together into one overarching picture.
 I've seen a select few residents of the internet state that this method succeeds, but I wholeheartedly disagree.
-None of the plot devices that are shoehorned into the story are even close to fleshed-out enough for the plot to make sense.
+None of the plot devices that are shoehorned into the story are even close to being fleshed-out enough for the plot to make sense.
 The series does manage to link a surprising amount of them together, but it's predominantly through the usage of plot conveniences.
 Moreover, the plot has a habit of contradicting itself due to how vague it leaves some of its plot concepts.
 The plot likes to beat around the bush instead of granting detailed explanations of everything.
-I'm specifically targeting how the series implements time travel and alternative world lines, here.
+I'm specifically referencing how the series implements time travel and the use of alternative world lines, here.

 The next couple of sections will be rather brief seeing that there isn't a substantial amount of material to talk about.